-The Passion of Joan of Arc is one of the greatest films ever made and is based on the surviving record of the trial of Joan of Arc (1412-1431) when she was captured by the English and burned at the stake during the 100 Years War.
-Her mythic life is highly celebrated worldwide and has become a legend that is integral to French national identity.
-The film details the final hours of Joan’s life and compresses the 29 sessions of Joan’s trial into a single day as she is examined by the judges, tormented and tortured by the guards, and publicly burned at the stake in Rouens.
+The Passion of Joan of Arc is a deep, impassioned character study and is based on the surviving record of the trial of Joan of Arc (1412-1431) from when she was captured by the English and burned at the stake during the 100 Years War.
+Her mythic life is highly celebrated worldwide and has become an integral legend to French national identity.
+The film details the final hours of Joan’s life and compresses the 29 sessions of Joan’s trial into a single day as she is examined by a cohort of judges, tormented and tortured by guards, and ultimately publicly burned at the stake in Rouens.

-In 1925, the French production company Societe Generale de Films invited the Danish director Dreyer to make a movie after experiencing recent successes.
+In 1925, the French production company Societe Generale de Films invited the Danish director Carl Theodor Dreyer to make a movie after experiencing a string of recent successes.
 Ideas for themes included Marie Antoinette or the Medicis, but they settled on Joan of Arc who had been sainted only six years earlier.
-The pre-production for the film lasted over a year as Dreyer conducted exhaustive research on medieval life and hired Pierre Champion as a historical consultant because he had recently published an updated edition of the trial of Joan of Arc.
+The pre-production for the film lasted over a year as Dreyer conducted exhaustive research on medieval life and hired Pierre Champion as his historical consultant because he had recently published an updated edition of the trial of Joan of Arc.

-Renee (Maria) Falconetti was a popular actor on the French stage, but for the part of Joan, along with all other characters in the film, the actors were asked not to wear any makeup.
-This was made possible thanks to a new kind of film developed, panchromatic black and white film stock that broader light spectrum sensitivity.
-Dreyer was unusual in that he demanded complete silence on the set, an unusual demand for a silent film.
-He also often took many different takes of the same scene, sometimes as many as forty, he would playback the poor scenes with the actors until they found the perfect pose that he wanted.
+Renee (Maria) Falconetti was a popular actress on the French stage, but for the part of Joan, along with all other characters in the film, the actors were asked not to wear any makeup.
+This was made possible thanks to a new kind of film developed –panchromatic black and white film stock that broader light spectrum sensitivity.
+Dreyer was unusual in that he demanded complete silence on the set, an unusual request for a silent film.
+He also often took many different shots of the same scene, sometimes as many as forty, he would playback the poor scenes with the actors until they found the perfect pose he demanded.
 Falconetti pleaded that her head not be shaved at the end of the film, but Dreyer required absolute authenticity.
-As an actress she mainly performed in comedy shows before Dreyer found her, and she struggled with mental illness all her life.
-During the scene in which they bloodlet Joan’s arm, real blood from a real puncture wound was filmed, though it was a stand-in for Falconetti.
-The entirety of the film was shot in chronological order.
+As an actress she had mainly performed in comedy shows before Dreyer found her, and she struggled with mental illness all her life folllowing this film.
+During the scene in which they bloodlet Joan’s arm, real blood from a real puncture was filmed, though it was actually a stand-ins arm for Falconetti as the entirety of the film was shot in chronological order.

-The production designers Hermann Warm (a designer of the sets for The Cabinet of Dr. Caligari) and Jean Hugo constructed a medieval village for the set, one of the most expensive sets in Europe.
-However not all of the massive set is visible in the movie as the cinematography is one of the most daring achievements of the silent era with rapid montages inspired by Eisenstein’s Battleship Potemkin, intimate closeups and obscure camera angles that create a unique connection between the audience and Joan.
-In an Aristotelian way (see Poetics), the audience is brought down to Joan, the object of pity, and is always looking upwards at the magistrates and judges.
-There is a clear hierarchical recognition of the tragic hero and her villainous interlocutors, despite the disorienting spatial recognition the audience feels.
+The production designers Hermann Warm (a designer of the sets for The Cabinet of Dr. Caligari) and Jean Hugo constructed an entire medieval village for the set, one of the most expensive sets at the time in Europe.
+However not all of the massive set is visible in the movie as the cinematography is one of the most daring achievements of the silent era with rapid montages inspired by Eisenstein’s Battleship Potemkin, intimate closeups and obscure camera angles which create a unique connection between audience and subject.
+In an Aristotelian manner (see Poetics), the audience is brought down to Joan, the object of pity, while she is always looking upward at the magistrates and judges.
+There is a clear hierarchical recognition of the tragic hero and her villainous interlocutors, despite the disorienting spatial recognition the audience often feels.

 As an actress, Falconetti lived a life of frivolity off-screen.
-She only ever acted in two films, The Passion of Joan of Arc being her last.
-She quickly fell into debt and eventually lived a distant life, increasingly involved in strange mysticism in Buenos Aires, and struggled to make a living after the death of her French benefactor.
-She died under mysterious circumstances that many sources claim was a suicide in 1946.
-She was 35 when playing the role of the Maid of Orleans, Joan of Arc.
+She only ever acted in two films, The Passion of Joan of Arc being her final performance.
+She quickly fell into debt and eventually lived a distant life, increasingly involved in strange mysticism in Buenos Aires, and she struggled to make a living after the death of her French benefactor.
+She died under mysterious circumstances which many sources claim was suicide in 1946.
+She was only 35 when playing the role of the Maid of Orleans, Joan of Arc.